 As Hurricane Frances approached the southeast coast of Florida in 2004, scientists and technicians from Scripps Institution of Oceanography (SIO), the University of Washington (UW), and the Atlantic Oceanographic and Meteorological Laboratory (AOML), anxiously waited while drifting buoys that they had readied to monitor surface conditions before, during, and after the storm were deployed by the 53rd Hurricane Hunter Squadron out of Keesler Air Force Base in Biloxi, Mississippi.
 Drifting buoys are used to collect important data to augment P-3 aircraft data and satellite imagery data, thus providing additional detail about the characteristics of the ocean surface.
 Forecasters at the National Hurricane Center (NHC) rely on a multitude of observations to determine the hurricane's strength, movement, and eventual path along with the potential for intensification or weakening.

-In early September 2003, an array of 16 drifting buoys, funded by NOAA’s Office of Global Programs (OGP) and the Office of Naval Research (ONR) as part of the global ocean observing system, were deployed and provided valuable information as Hurricane Fabian approached the eastern United States.
-This year, NOAA’s OGP and the ONR again sponsored the deployment of 39 drifters in advance of Hurricane Frances; 37 survived the passing of the storm.
+In early September 2003, an array of 16 drifting buoys, funded by NOAA's Office of Global Programs (OGP) and the Office of Naval Research (ONR) as part of the global ocean observing system, were deployed and provided valuable information as Hurricane Fabian approached the eastern United States.
+In 2004, NOAA's OGP and the ONR again sponsored the deployment of 39 drifters in advance of Hurricane Frances; 37 survived the passing of the storm.

 With the drifters held at Keesler Air Force Base in anticipation of a suitable storm, observations of Frances were made for several days with some question as to whether the hurricane was moving too quickly for a viable deployment.
 Some of the instruments require ample time to collect their data.
 Eventually Frances slowed and the decision was made to deploy.
 On August 31 the drifters were dropped by two C-130 aircraft flying from the Keesler Base.
 They were deployed about 24 hours ahead of the storm to allow the instruments time to measure near normal sea state before the hurricane passed over.